dimmykar/microsh/README.md

       * Turn on/off feature for add functional/decrease memory via `microsh_config.h` and `microsh_user_config.h` config files
   - No dynamic allocation
       * Maximum number of commands is assigned in configuration file
+  - Console sessions feature (optional)
+      * Use a shell in multi-user mode with a different set of commands
   - Permissive Apache 2.0 license

 ## Getting started